DelphiWorlds/Kastri/Demos/AssetDelivery/ReadMe.md

 ## Play Core Library

-You may note that a library has been added to the `Libraries` node of the `Android` target in the project, namely:
+In the demo, libraries have been added to the `Libraries` node of the `Android 32-bit` target in the project, namely:

 ```
-  play-core-1.10.0.jar
+  asset-delivery-2.2.2.jar
+  play-core-common-2.0.3.jar
 ```

-This provides Play Asset Delivery support to the application, and is used by the Kastri code to manage the asset packs
+These provide Play Asset Delivery support to the application, and is used by the Kastri code to manage the asset packs

 **Note**: